Sandra Danilovic

 Multimedia practice:

-I am currently lead designer of an educational mobile app called "Dreamer" for the Laurier Career Centre, which will be released on iOS and Android in the near future.
-This journaling app helps students reflect on their competencies while seeking career counselling at the centre.
-I have at least 20 years of experience working as an independent documentary filmmaker and multimedia artist/designer.
-My documentary machinima on female self-image, avatar identity, and mental health/disability--Second Bodies--won Best Documentary at the New Media Film Festival in San Francisco and the Gordon F. Keeble Award at Ryerson University.
+I have at least 10 years of experience working as an independent documentary filmmaker and multimedia artist/designer.
+My documentary machinima on female self-image, avatar identity, and mental health/disability--Second Bodies--won Best Documentary at the New Media Film Festival in San Francisco and the Gordon F. Keeble Award at Toronto Metropolitan University.
 My previous documentaries explored immigrant narratives set within historical and contemporary contexts; Portrait of a Street: The Soul and Spirit of College (funded by the National Film Board of Canada and Toronto Arts Council) and Just Arrived (commissioned by Rogers Media) were respectively broadcast on PBS and Rogers OMNI Television.